• Home

 What to Save

 Saving seed from open-pollinated or heirloom vegetables is pretty easy to do — although some vegetables require more time and space to gather “true-to-type” seeds.
-The good news is some of the most popular veg in the garden — tomatoes, peppers, peas, beans, and lettuce — are also the some of the easiest to save seed from!
+The good news is some of the most popular vegetables and flowers in the garden are also the some of the easiest to save seed from!

 hybrid seed packet